 Creating an environment in the Stackery Dashboard

 To create, edit or delete a new environment, navigate to the environments section of the Stackery Dashboard.
-The Add an Environment button at the top right allows you to create and configure a new environment, while the elipses to the right of each environment allow you to rename or delete an existing environment.
+The Add an Environment button at the top right allows you to create and configure a new environment, while the ellipses to the right of each environment allow you to rename or delete an existing environment.

 When you click Add an Environment, a modal will pop up allowing you to specify options for your new environment.
 These include:

 - The environment name (cannot contain whitespace)

 Once you have entered your options, click Create, and you will be taken to the configuration page for your new environment.

 Creating an environment with the CLI

 To create a new environment using the Stackery CLI, pull up your terminal and enter: